Abandonment option: The option of terminating an investment earlier than originally planned.

 Autoregressive: Using past data to predict future data.

-Availability float: Checks deposited by a company that have not yet been cleared.
+Availability float: Checks deposited by a company that has not yet been cleared.

 Average: An arithmetic mean of selected stocks intended to represent the behaviour of the market or some component of it.
 One good example is the widely quoted Dow Jones Industrial Average, which adds the current prices of the 30 DJIA's stocks, and divides the results by a predetermined number, the divisor.